 - Achieve the synthesis and decomposition of motion.

-Type 2: Electric Drive
+2. Electric Drive Methods

 Electric drive refers to the use of electric motors to convert electrical energy into mechanical energy to drive various types of production machinery, transportation vehicles, and other items that require movement in daily life.